boujeefoodie/boujeefoodie.github.io/index.md

 ![](images/ListRestaurant.png)

-After all these milestone goals are done, we documented our progression and updated our Home Page.
+After all these milestone goals are done, we documented our progression and updated our [Github.io page](https://boujeefoodie.github.io/).

 ![](images/update-home-page-1.png)